OrchardCMS/OrchardCore/README.md

 ### Visual Studio 2017

 - Download Visual Studio 2017 (any edition) from https://www.visualstudio.com/downloads/
-- Open `Orchard2.sln`
+- Open `Orchard.sln`
-- Ensure `Orchard.Cms` is the startup project and run it
+- Ensure `OrchardCore.Cms` is the startup project and run it

 ### Contributing